Phloemus/ABRomics-Graph/dev/api/README.md

 # ABRomics-kg API

-This API allows to perform CRUD requests on the ABRomics knowledge graph.
+The ABRomics KG API is a REST API allowing to perform queries and requests to the knowledge graph without ever needing to write a SPARQL query.

+## Technical details

+The ABRomics KG API relies on FastAPI.

 ## Installation